 Boating accidents are covered by both state and federal law.
 However, federal law requires boating accidents to be reported to a state agency if at least one of the following factors is present:

 - a party is missing

 - medical treatment beyond basic first aid is required

 - the amount of property damage totals more than $2,000

 Pleasure boat crashes

 Plaintiffs who seek compensation for pleasure boat accidents are required to prove the defendant caused the accident by failing to act with reasonable care.
 When boats collide with one another, one or both operators may be considered partially liable.
 In states that allow contributory negligence, an injured operator may be barred from recovery if he or she is found to be partially at fault for the accident.
 States that apply the comparative negligence theory may bar an injured operator from recovery if he or she is determined to be more than 50% – in some cases 51% – at fault.
-Injured passengers may choose to sue either or both operators if both shared fault.
+Injured passengers may sue either or both operators if both shared fault.